Dynamics 365

 What is Microsoft Dynamics 365 Remote Assist?

-8th Jan 2019 | 3 min read
+8th Aug 2023 | 4 min read

-Microsoft Dynamics 365 Remote Assist is a set of tools which allows remote engineers to receive help from your team whilst out in the field using augmented visualisations and mark-up to resolve issues.
+Microsoft Dynamics 365 Remote Assist is a set of tools which allows remote engineers to receive help from your team, whilst out in the field using augmented visualisations and mark-up to resolve issues.

 Using HoloLens, Microsoft’s own headset hardware, on-site technicians have access to a head up display with tools such as video calling, annotations and file sharing.